SharkOverBite/joholl.github.io/_posts/2019-10-09-Tools-Tutorial.md

 The auth. value can be set during creation of a TPM entity or later on.

-Commands to set the auth. value during creation:
+Commands to set the authorization value during creation:

  * `tpm2_createprimary` for primary objects
  * `tpm2_create` for any other object
  * `tpm2_nvdefine` for NV indices

-command to set the auth. value later:
+command to set the authorization value later:

  * `tpm2_changeauth` for transient and persistent objects, hierarchies and NV indices